-If a donor wishes to use a noncash asset for a gift to charity, which asset should the donor use, and when should it be given to a DAF relative to the intended date of transfer of the funds to the charity?
+If a donor wishes to use a non-cash asset for a gift to charity, which asset should the donor use, and when should be given DAF relative to the intended date of transfer of the funds to the charity?

 In most cases, the donor wishing to maximize tax savings should give the stock she owns with the highest fraction of capital gains.
-13 After the DAF contribution she can adjust her investment and DAF portfolios to restore diversification, even repurchasing the stock she contributed.
+After the DAF contribution she can adjust her investment and DAF portfolios to restore diversification, even repurchasing the stock she contributed.

 When during the tax year should she fund the DAF?
 If she expects her portfolio to be growing in value, she will gain the most tax savings if she makes the contribution as late as possible.
 For example, imagine she owns a share that is sure to go up by 10% in value.
-Funding the DAF with shares worth \$1,000 in January and granting them to charity in December means that the charity gets \$1,100 and she gets a deduction of \$1,000.
-Had she waited until December to fund the DAF at \$1,100, then everything would be the same, but now she can claim an extra \$100 tax deduction.
+Funding the DAF with shares worth \$1000 in January and granting them to charity in December means that the charity gets \$1100 and she gets a deduction of \$1000.
+Had she waited until December to fund the DAF at \$1100, then everything would be the same, but now she can claim an extra \$100 tax deduction.

-By the same logic, if she feels confident that the stock she wants to donate will go down in value, then she should fund the DAF to-day rather than wait.
-In general, however, stock prices tend to rise in value, which suggests that contributing to the DAF as close to the time of funding a grant to charity will allow for the most tax-effective giving.14
+By the same logic, if she feels confident that the stock she wants to donate will go down in value, then she should fund the DAF today rather than wait.
+Since, in theory, stock prices are unpredictable and, in general, rise in value, tax-minimizing would suggest making and funding this year's donation as close to the time of the donation to charity will allow for the most tax-effective giving.

-B. Smoothing
+3.2 Smoothing